Mosaic: An Extensible Framework for Composing Rule-Based and Learned Motion Planners: Evaluation on nuPlan

 \subsection{nuPlan Closed-loop Benchmark}

 Following the evaluation established by \cite{dauner2023pdm}, we evaluate the Val14 split of the nuPlan benchmark, which comprises \num{1118} scenarios across 14 scenario types.
-The closed-loop benchmark computes two scores (CLS): CLS-NR (non-reactive) and CLS-R (reactive), which refer to the movement of other agents.
-The final score accounts for at-fault collisions, drivable area compliance, driving direction compliance, progress made, time to collision, speed limit compliance, ego progress along the expert’s route ratio, and comfort.
-We additionally evaluate on the interPlan benchmark~\cite{hallgarten2024interplan}, a publicly available nuPlan extension focused on highly interactive and difficult scenarios.
+The closed-loop benchmark computes two composite scores: CLS-NR (closed loop, non-reactive), where surrounding agents replay their recorded trajectories, and CLS-R (closed loop, reactive), where they respond to the ego vehicle via an IDM policy~\cite{treiber2000idm}.
+Each score lies in $[0, 100]$ and combines sub-scores for at-fault collisions, drivable-area compliance, driving-direction compliance, ego progress along the route, time-to-collision, speed-limit compliance, and comfort.
+The safety-critical sub-scores act as multiplicative gates that drive the scenario score to zero on violation, while the rest contribute through a weighted average.
+The benchmark score is the mean closed loop score over all scenarios.
+We additionally evaluate on the interPlan benchmark~\cite{hallgarten2024interplan}, a publicly available nuPlan extension focused on highly interactive and out-of-distribution scenarios.